All Episodes

 There you go.

-It's designed to get people hating these guys who run corporations, any corporations, large or small.
+This corporate-grade business is this typical central planning lingo, folks, designed to get people hating these guys who run corporations, any corporations, large or small.

-Uh and again, the most irresponsible, the most untalented, the most wasteful people with a pile of money in this country are elected officials in any branch of government, in any federal government or state government.
+And again, the most irresponsible, the most untalented, the most wasteful people with a pile of money in this country are elected officials in any branch of government, in any federal government or state government.

-One final thought to chew on during all of this auto bailout talk.
+One final thought to chew on during all of this auto-bailout talk.

-Understand one thing the UAW has offered not one serious concession.
+The UAW has offered not one serious concession.

 Export Selection